433 MHz Power Amplifier 2W 433 MHz Power Amplifier 2W

 The picture below shows a schematic of a network which transform the 50 Ohm input impedance (R2) to a low transistor impedance (R1).

-To the left is the common formula to calculate values, but I in this project I will not focus on the formula.
-I will go around this and use excel to iterate different values.
+To the left is the common formula to calculate values of impedance matching filter.
+I will go around this and use excel to iterate different components values to find the match.

 Input impedance for 433 MHz